 Pennsylvania

-Soltane College fosters independence for young adults with developmental disabilities aged 18 to 25 years.
+Camphill Soltane fosters independence for young adults with developmental disabilities aged 18 to 25 years.
 Education is offered in both a community and classroom environment.
 Classroom instruction covers such subjects as language, arts, history, astronomy, earth sciences, horticulture and reading and writing.
 Classroom instruction is enhanced by activities in life-skills training.
 They also offer an opportunity for skills assessment, job coaching, job placement and training in local corporations.
 For more information, call (866) 469-0933 or e-mail information@camphillsoltane.org.

 For more on the topic of Education: